fmidev/harvesterseasons-smartmet/README.md

-# SmartMet-server for Harvester Sesaons service
+# SmartMet-server for Harvester Seasons service

 Mainly for showing ERA5 Land grib datasets and HOPS hydrological forecasts from seasonal and weather forecast data.
 This entails a mix of GRID and non-grid smartmet-server plugins to run.
 It is now being run on a WEkEO cloud server running Ubuntu.